Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 Home: Lily worked after Margaux on trying to get the clients to communicate and figured out that the issue was that the user_list didn't update for the first client when a new one connected.
 She is going to maybe try using semaphores to fix that and share memory?
 ###2024-01-09
     School: Margaux and Lily worked together.
 We were trying to figure out the really hard part, so we asked mr.K, turns out we were not supposed to use a forking server, oops!
 We spent the rest of the period switching it to a persistent server, and now the code works!!
 Our clients connect and can see each others messages.
+    Home: Lily fixed a bug that Margaux was working on earlier that had messed up the username input.
+Also worked on the formatting of the chat so that it is clear who is sending what message.

 ## Player 2 Margaux